hrWong/BandHub/README.md

 ### 5. Create Admin User

-On first run, register a user with the email specified in `ADMIN_EMAIL`.
-The system will automatically assign admin role.
+Set `ADMIN_EMAIL`/`ADMIN_PASSWORD` (and optional `ADMIN_NAME`) before starting the app.
+The system automatically ensures that user exists with admin privileges whenever the server connects to MongoDB, so you can log in immediately with those credentials.

 ## 📱 Usage